-The narrative of the ancient Hebrew scriptures begins at Creation.
-It deals with the meaning of life and the purpose of being, the problem of evil and the why of suffering, the supernatural world and the after-life.
-The experiences described by David in the Book of Psalms resonate with those immersed in the cut and thrust of 21st Century life.
-Wisdom, ancient yet surprisingly appropriate for the world we live in, bursts from the Book of Proverbs.
-Prophecies recorded over hundreds of years have proved amazingly accurate, and Messiah's life-giving words bring peace to the soul.
+The ancient Hebrew Scriptures begin at Creation.
+They deal with the meaning of life, the problem of evil and the why of suffering, also the supernatural world and the after-life.
+Prophecies recorded over hundreds of years have proved amazingly accurate, and Messiah's life-giving words in the ancient Greek Scriptures bring peace to the soul.
 These Scriptures are the world's number one best seller, yet are often left unread by those in today's materialistic society.

 Sir William M. Ramsay (1851 - 1939) is generally regarded as one of the world's greatest archaeologists.
 He originally held to the Tubingen theory, believing that the book of Acts was written in the mid-second century A.D.
 While working in Asia Minor he was forced to examine the writings of Luke.
 Confronted by the evidence of his own research he was forced to change his views, and accepted that Luke's writings were from the first century.
 His excavations uncovered many first century items that validated what Luke had written in the Biblical book of Acts.
 Sir William wrote: "Luke is a historian of the first rank...this author should be placed along with the very greatest of historians."